ni/nimble/packages/nimble-components/src/table/specs/README.md

 -   Data API :
     -   Define what the interface is for setting/getting data on the table, taking into account any framework-specific binding concerns
     -   Illustrate how the data is hooked up to the TanStack API
-    -   How is data hierarchy provided and represented in the DOM
 -   Column Definitions
     -   Define the interface we will provide for the column providers/components (i.e., width, sorting, allowSort, allowGrouping, etc...)
     -   Define the base implementation for the column providers that other column providers can extend.